GLOBAL MARKETS-Stocks, sterling fight back after Brexit beating

 NEW YORK, June 28 Stocks rose worldwide for the

-first time in three days and the British pound and the euro
+first time in three days and sterling and the euro climbed on

 Bargain-hunting prevailed, but there was still widespread